hkevin01/ccps-webui/docs/spring-ecosystem.md

 ## Spring Boot, Security, and Data JPA Together

-These three technologies work together in the CLR WebUI backend to:
+These three technologies work together in the CCPS WebUI backend to:

 1. **Spring Boot** provides the application framework and configuration
 2. **Spring Security** protects the APIs and handles authentication